linrongbin16/commons.nvim/README.md

 - Spawn child-process & coroutine.
 - Logging system with python-logging like features.
 - Colors & syntax highlight utilities, HSL calculation & terminal rendering.
-- Compatible APIs support Neovim versions from v0.6 to nightly.
+- Compatible APIs support Neovim versions from last legacy to nightly.

+  > Previous versions before the last legacy version are dropped for maintenance reason, i.e. the stable version is 0.10 (at the time of writing this, 2024-05-27), the last legacy version is 0.9, and nightly version is 0.11.

 Please check [documentation](https://linrongbin16.github.io/commons.nvim) for more details.